Relationships cannot be restored until we learn to face and resolve interpersonal conflicts.

 I began to respond.
 To talk bad about him.
 To talk back to him.

-I may have not been wrong at the start, but I was now.
+I may not have been wrong at the start, but I was now.
 I was miserable.
 I dreaded coming to work.

 I began to think about my own stink.
 Sometimes, we are blissfully unaware that we stink.
 Then someone brings it to our attention.
 How do we react?